Psychological, Physical and Financial Costs of Abortion

 The Sunday Tribune’s editorial of 6 May 2007 described Miss D’s hardship as follows: “Miss D has had to summon a legal team, prepare an affidavit, talk to psychiatrists.
 She has had to sit in a courtroom packed with five sets of legal teams and journalists, her every move watched and reported on, her relationship with her boyfriend described, her relationship with her mother analysed.
 She has had to leave the courtroom while detailed textbook descriptions of the medical condition the foetus she is carrying suffers from are described in terms no doctor would ever use when talking to a patient”.

-Applicant D was a woman who was pregnant with twins and travelled to the UK in 2002 for an abortion, after she discovered that one of the foetuses she was carrying had stopped developing while the other foetus had a severely fatal foetal abnormality.
+Applicant D was a woman who was pregnant with twins and travelled to the UK in 2002 for an abortion, after she discovered that one of the foetuses she was carrying had stopped developing while the other foetus had a severely fatal anomaly.

 In her submission to the Court, Applicant D described the severe hardship she experienced in being forced to access medical services abroad.
 Her doctors were “very guarded” in their responses and did not give her a referral letter for the clinic in the UK.
 The hospital where Ms D was being treated told her she could not take her medical records if she travelled abroad for an abortion.
 Ms D submitted that she did not have time to remain in the UK to have counselling on the genetic implications for future pregnancies due to her care responsibilities as a mother of two children.